 Does Red Light Therapy Work?

 Red light therapy is said to do everything from slow aging and improve your skin’s appearance to help you get over jet lag, overcome seasonal affective disorder, and boost muscle recovery.
-As a result, the industry has seen an explosion in the popularity of red light therapy and a massive increase in devices in the last few years — all promising big results.
+But does it really work?
+We answer these questions in this article.

-Yes, red light therapy actually works.
+If you have these questions on your mind, we’re happy to tell you that yes — red light therapy does work!
 We promise to go into more depth about the science behind that “yes” below, but let’s first dive into what red light therapy is so you can better understand the pros and cons of this approach to therapy and how it can improve your health and your life in general.

 So, let’s get into it.